 Tex.
 Fam.
-Code § 264.121 requires, for a youth taking prescription medication, DFPS to ensure that the youth's transition plan includes provisions to assist the youth in managing the use of the medication and in managing the child's long-term physical and mental health needs after leaving foster care, including provisions that inform the youth about:
+Code § 264.121 requires DFPS to ensure that the youth's transition plan includes provisions to assist the youth in managing the use of any medication and in managing the child's long-term physical and mental health needs after leaving foster care, including provisions that inform the youth about:

-- The use of the medication; - The resources that are available to assist the youth in managing the use of the medication; and - Informed consent and the provision of medical care in accordance with Tex.
-Fam.
-Code § 266.010(i).
+- The use of the medication; - The resources that are available to assist the youth in managing the use of the medication; - Informed consent; and - The youth's right to request to be his or her own medical consenter.
 Tex.
 Fam.
 Code § 264.121(g).